KasMedia Logo

 There are many algorithms for computing topological sorting.
 We will now see one tailored to our preferences.
 Well, we will not exactly see one, but a layout for one.
 Filling in this layout is what GHOSTDAG is all about.
 Note that this algorithm assumes the DAG is rooted.

-Assume we know how to do two tasks:
+Assume we know how to do four tasks:

-• Given a vertex BB, provide a topological sorting of Anticone(B)Anticone(B)
+• Given a vertex BB, provide a topological sorting of B.MergeSetB.MergeSet

 Then we can define the following topological sorting algorithm: